Accessibility Statement

 So, is your cat overeating?
 Whether he has been gorging on dry food or you’ve accidentally been overfeeding him, it’s time to get back on track.

-One of the easiest ways to ensure your cat is receiving a healthy amount of food on time, every time?
-An automatic cat feeder!
+One of the easiest ways to ensure your cat receives a healthy amount of food on time, every time is with an automatic cat feeder!

 brown and white tabby cat eating from automatic cat feeder